ShadowAya/anchor-card/README.md

 *made with the help of the [zupre](https://github.com/dangreco/zupre) template*

-## Disclaimer for Section view users

-If you want to edit the anchor card, you have to refresh the page **while inside edit mode**.
-The card won't be visible if you enter edit mode from view for the first time.

 ## Usage

 *The card has a GUI editor, so you can follow the instructions easily inside your Home Assistant*